 Mr. Charlie, First Mobile Offshore Drilling Rig

-The offshore barge drilling platform, Mr. Charlie left New Orlean’s Alexander Shipyard on June 15, 1954, and went to work for Shell Oil Company in a new oilfield in East Bay, near the mouth of the Mississippi River.
+When the barge drilling platform Mr. Charlie left its New Orleans shipyard for the Gulf of Mexico on June 15, 1954, it became the world’s first mobile offshore drilling unit (MODU).
+Using advanced technology, the self-sufficient rig went to work for Shell Oil Company in a new oilfield in East Bay, near the mouth of the Mississippi River.

 A reporter from LIFE magazine covered the launch, noting the new “singularly monstrous contraption” could drill “a 12,000-foot hole at a different location every month.”